michellekroll/MatchtheMembersProject/README.md

 <img width="326" alt="StatisticsScreen" src="https://user-images.githubusercontent.com/67244883/93581431-01261c80-f956-11ea-96c1-d4fd0ab7ab48.png">

 The statistics screen shows the user their three previous answers, as well as their longest streak of correct answers.
-Th user can return back to the game from this page and continue where they left off.
+The user can return back to the game from this page and continue where they left off.